 Records of receipt and disposition of project income must be maintained in the same manner as required for grant funds.
-Project income must be reported in writing.
-The report must indicate how the income was earned and propose how it will be reallocated.
-If the proposal later changes, a separate project income transmittal must be submitted.
+When project income is reported on the Financial Invoice (BSCC Form 201), the grantee must then provide an explanation on the Modification Request (BSCC Form 223.1 located within the Invoice Workbook).
+The grantee will indicate how the income was earned and propose how it will be reallocated.
+If the proposal later changes, a separate modification request must be submitted.
 Unless additional restrictions on the disposition of project income are contained in the terms of the program, project income must be: